Takerazvan/web_dev_fixer/ReadMe.md

 2. **Multi-Language Support**: Supports HTML, CSS, and JavaScript.
 3. **Save Pens**: Users can save their 'pens' for future reference and modification.
 4. **Dark Mode Interface**: Offers a dark mode interface to ease the strain on the eyes and enhance the coding experience.
-5. **Responsive Design**: The app's layout is designed to work well on both desktop and mobile browsers.
+5. **Responsive Design**: The app's layout is designed to work well on both desktop and mobile browsers.(Work in progress)

 ## Installation and Setup